Miguel4president/phoenix-webpack/README.md

 There are basically two projects in here, but for testing sake I've built them together.

 ### Server

+To be replaced soon as I generisize(?) everything.

 The Server lives in the `lib/wwm` directory, and it's a pretty standard Phoenix app.
 The beef is in `/web/channels` and the tests in the same place.